ms-iot/ros_msft_onnx/README.md

 ```Batchfile
 rosrun rqt_reconfigure rqt_reconfigure
 ```
-Place the relevant extracted onnx zip folder downloaded from customvision.ai to `ros_msft_onnx/testdata/` or a known location.
-Change the anchor values anch0, anch1,...., anch9 from the default values to 0.573, 0.677, 1.87, 2.06, 3.34, 5.47, 7.88, 3.53, 9.77, 9.17 and update any other relevant parameters below:
+Place the files of interest i.e. the onnx model(.onnx) file and labels.txt obtained from the relevant onnx zip file downloaded from customvision.ai to `ros_msft_onnx/testdata/` or a known location.
+Change the anchor values in the cfg/anchors.yaml file by commenting the first line and uncommenting the second line, `input_node_name` to "data", `output_node_name` to "model_outputs0" and update any other relevant parameters shown below:

 ![Rqt Reconfigure](./ros_msft_onnx/testdata/rqt_reconfigure.PNG)